RohitSharmaIT/Weather-ForeCast-App/README.md

 **Text Editor:** Used VS-Code for writing and editing the code for the web app.

-**API:** Used for fetch weather Information such as temperature, wind speed, cloudiness, and humidity.
+**API:** Used for fetching weather Information such as temperature, wind speed, cloudiness, and humidity.

 **Git:** Used for version control and collaboration during the development process.